dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## How do I start using Subsocial?

 Install the **Polkadot.js** extension in your browser.
 This extension allows you to sign transactions for the Subsocial blockchain.
 It’s similar to MetaMask (a browser extension for Ethereum).

 - On Chrome, install via [Chrome web store](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd)
 - On Firefox, install via [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/)

 After the Polkadot extension is installed, create (or import) your account and then you can sign in on the Subsocial web dapp (decentralized application) by visiting this [link](https://app.subsocial.network).
+A tutorial on how to install and use Polkadot.js is available [here](/docs/faq/getting-started/account-setup).

 To use the dapp, you will need Subsocial tokens.

 ## Can I use Subsocial on mobile devices?

-You can read posts and comments from mobile browsers.
+You can read posts and comments from any mobile browser.
 To interact with Subsocial from a mobile device, check out our [Nova Wallet tutorial](https://docs.subsocial.network/docs/faq/mobile-tutorial).

 ## Is there an existential deposit on Subsocial?